 - Washing mechanisms

-While both deionised water and distilled water can be safely used on metal parts in automotive systems, deionised water can be more corrosive than distilled water because it more readily absorbs carbon dioxide from the atmosphere.
+While both deionised water and distilled water can be used on metal parts without too much issue, deionised water can be more corrosive over time, in part due to how easily it absorbs carbon dioxide from the atmosphere.

 When carbon dioxide dissolves in deionised water, it forms a weakly acidic solution of carbonic acid.
 This not only affects the pH of DI water, but it can also cause corrosion to metal parts, particularly steel.
 If there are applications that involve long-term contact with metal, distilled water is generally used.

-At the same time, certain grades of deionised water can be used in the automotive industry.
-ReAgent supplies top-quality deionised water to the Bloodhound Project SSC, where it is used in the engine of their SuperSonic car.
+At the same time, certain grades of deionised water can be used in the automotive industry, though this is generally used in cleaning and low-end maintenance situations.

 Pharmaceutical Applications